 Your Adobe membership includes unlimited hosting and bandwidth.
 You can upload as many photos as you’d like.

 Adobe Portfolio links to Adobe Lightroom using collection sets.
-Updating a gallery is as easy as adding or removing an image from the collection.
+Updating a gallery is very easily done by adding or removing images from the collection.

 You can also customize your site with a personalized URL, analytics tracking, Adobe Fonts, and password-protected pages.